 Rovio released their annual results last week, and the numbers surprised some commentators.
-I won’t go into details of the report — VB did a good job of that here — but want to dig into what our data shows about their performance, and why that might be the case.
+I won’t go into details of the report — Venture Beat did a good job of that here — but want to dig into what our data shows about their performance, and why that might be the case.

-What I think is interesting about the above chart is that it seems to show that Rovio’s UA team has gotten a lot better at finding the right users.
+What I think is interesting about the above chart is that it seems to show that Rovio’s user acquisition team has gotten a lot better at finding the right users.
 We can see that revenue per day has increased dramatically, even with the downtrend in daily download volumes.
 How did they do that?

 Lean and Mean for 2016